SilviaLilli/ChatGPT-and-Italian-Dialects/README.md

 ## Repository Structure

-- `data/` - This directory houses the dataset used in this study, including text samples in different Italian dialects.
+- `data/` - This directory houses the dataset used in this study, including text samples in different Italian dialects, the prompts used for each test, and ChatGPT's outputs to each prompt.
 - `scripts/` - Here, you will find all the scripts and code used to analyze the data and generate results.
 - `results/` - This folder contains the output of our analyses.